Author: Vanessa Ngan, Staff Writer, 2003. Updated by Chief Editor: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2015.

 Etanercept should not be started during pregnancy (category B2) or breastfeeding.

 Patients who require major surgery may be advised to stop etanercept temporarily 2 to 3 weeks prior to a planned operation.
 It can be started again 2 weeks after surgery, providing no infection is present.

 Screening tests recommended prior to starting etanercept usually include full blood count, liver enzymes, serum creatinine, urine analysis, antinuclear antibody (ANA), pregnancy test if relevant (urine or serum), HAV/HBV/HCV and HIV status.

 Tuberculosis screening includes chest X-ray, and Mantoux intradermal test or QuantiFERON-TB Gold blood indirect test.

 Immunisation status should be reviewed prior to starting etanercept.
 If necessary, vaccines should be updated.
 Annual influenza vaccination is recommended.

 As they may induce illness in immunodeficient individuals, live vaccines should not be used during treatment with etanercept.
-Currently available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and oral polio vaccine.
+Currently, available live attenuated viral vaccines include measles, mumps, rubella, varicella, yellow fever, influenza (intranasal vaccine) and the oral polio vaccine.
 Live attenuated bacterial vaccines include BCG and oral typhoid vaccine.